 When you click on each item, it will sort out your recording by that icon.
 So for example, if you filtered your recordings by the tagged icon, all your recordings that have been tagged will only appear.

-Zoe is an intelligence engine, which listens to the calls and logs all words spoken.
-Zoe has a lexicon dictionary, so any spoken word which matches the dictionary is 'tagged'.
+One of the features of Dubber AI is the ability to transcribe the recording.
+The AI of Dubber AI listens to the call and logs all the words that have been spoken.
+Dubber AI has a lexicon dictionary, so any spoken word which matches the dictionary is 'tagged'.

-Any recordings that have used Zoe, will have a book icon next to the recording as you can see in the above image.
+Any recordings that have used Dubber AI, will have a book icon next to the recording as you can see in the above image.

 There may be a point after capturing so many recordings you go beyond 15 pages on the portal and you may worry that you will have to search through so many pages to find a specific recording.
 This is not the case, to make the search for recordings easier, we have a tool called Smart Search.